 Detroit-based Gus & Grey uses local Midwestern ingredients to make a mix of both sweet and savory jams.
 Fruit-based jams include Peach Bourbon Vanilla Jam, Blueberry Lavender Jam, Clementine Marmalade, and Razzle Dazzle Plum Jam, along with the classics.
 You can spice things up with the company's Ghost Pepper and Raspberry Habanero Jams.
-Each 10-ounce jar of jam contains approximately a half-pound of fruit, and the only ingredients you will find are the namesake ingredients plus cane sugar and possibly vinegar or some additional spices.
-There is no additional pectin or preservatives of any kind.
+Each 10-ounce jar of jam contains approximately a half-pound of fruit.
+The only ingredients you will find are the namesake ingredients plus cane sugar and possibly vinegar or additional spices.
+There is no extra pectin or preservatives of any kind.

 The three-month subscription box program includes two handpicked jams per month and comes with suggestions on how to use these products beyond spreading on toast.
-For gift givers, there is an option to include a handwritten note.
+For gift-givers, there is an option to have a handwritten note.
 Note that jams are selected by Gus & Grey, and substitutions are not allowed.
 Pricing for the Jam of the Month Club is $63 plus $12 flat-rate shipping.